mutatecsharp/mutate-csharp/README.md

 under test: it is output in the same directory as the specified (solution / project) directory, with the name `mutation.mucs.json`.

+The mutation occurs in place - if you want to check how many mutants are produced, you can enable the `--restore` flag, which restores the files that are backed up by default to its original state.

 Recommended: enable `--omit-redundant` by default to reduce work needed to evaluate equivalent / redundant mutants.

 ```sh